paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2019-09-02-brighton_to_lisbon.md

 **07:55, Lisbon Oriente.** Arrive after a rough night with little sleep.
 My throat is sore, my nose stuffed up, and my ears have endured a night of rattling doors, squealing rails and the wheezing plumbing of an adjacent toilet.
 Sections of the route were so bumpy derailment seemed a distinct possibility.
 I briefly explore [another of Santiago Calatrava’s extravagant railway stations][6], before making my last connection via the Lisbon Metro.

-{% include 'figure' with '/images/2019/09/brighton_to_lisbon/lisbon_metro.jpg'
+{% render 'figure' with '/images/2019/09/brighton_to_lisbon/lisbon_metro.jpg'
   caption: 'Passengers on the Lisbon Metro'
   alignment: 'bleed'
 %}